obsidianmd/obsidian-api/README.md

 You can browse our Plugin API documentation at https://docs.obsidian.md/

 For an example on how to create Obsidian plugins, use the template at https://github.com/obsidianmd/obsidian-sample-plugin

+### Issues and API requests

+For issues with the API, or to make requests for new APIs, please go to our forum: https://forum.obsidian.md/c/developers-api/14

 ### Plugin structure